-- 1.3.1 Each course will normally be made up of units of study called modules that consist of multiples of 20 credits.
-Modules are discrete units of assessed learning at a given level, with coherent learning outcomes. - 1.3.2 Every module has a distinct set of learning outcomes that reflect the level of study as articulated in the FHEQ.
+- 1.3.1 Each course will normally be made up of units of study called modules.
+Modules are discrete units of assessed learning at a given level, with coherent learning outcomes.
+Modules normally consist of multiples of 20 credits, up to a maximum of 40 credits.
+Formal exemptions will be required for any proposals which wish to adopt different module credit structures to the ones stipulated here. - 1.3.2 Every module has a distinct set of learning outcomes that reflect the level of study as articulated in the FHEQ.
 Learning outcomes must be articulated for each module and specified in the Module Guide. - 1.3.3 Modules are described as either core or option.
 Core modules are compulsory and option modules are usually in an option pool where one or more is selected.
-Where option modules are provided, the number and availability will be denoted in the relevant Course Guide. - 1.3.4 Modules may also be; - A Pre-requisite module which must be studied and passed before a student may proceed to study a post-requisite (or subsequent) module.
-Modules normally only have pre-requisites designated at the previous level of study. - A Co-requisite module which must be studied either at the same time (usually the same semester) or in the same academic year as another module and at the same level of study. - A Prohibited module is one which may not be studied in combination with other modules. - 1.3.5 All modules must include at least one summative assessment designed to enable students to demonstrate that the module learning outcomes have been met.
-Module Guides will detail all forms of assessment required. - 1.3.6 Every module must be allocated to a Module Results Board and be overseen by a named External Examiner.
-Modules must be considered by a Module Results Board on at least an annual basis.
+Where option modules are provided, the number and availability will be denoted in the relevant Course Guide. - 1.3.4 Modules may also be;

+A Pre-requisite module which must be studied and passed before a student may proceed to study a post-requisite (or subsequent) module.
+Modules normally only have pre-requisites designated at the previous level of study.

+A Co-requisite module which must be studied either at the same time (usually the same semester) or in the same academic year as another module and at the same level of study.

+A Prohibited module is one which may not be studied in combination with other modules.

+- 1.3.5 All modules must include at least one summative assessment designed to enable students to demonstrate that the module learning outcomes have been met.
+Module Guides will detail all forms of assessment required. - 1.3.6 Every module at Level 5 and above mustbe overseen by a named External Examiner.